browserify-rails/browserify-rails/README.md

 ## CoffeeScript

 For CoffeeScript support, make sure to follow the standard rails `.js.coffee` naming convention.
-You'll also need to do the following:

-Add `coffeeify` as a dependency within `package.json`:
+You'll also need to add the npm package `coffeeify` as a dependency:

 ```js
 {